PlanetScale vs Turso: Serverless MySQL vs Edge SQLite

 Best for Sql_power

-PlanetScaleFull MySQL with Vitess for horizontal scaling
+PlanetScaleFull MySQL and Postgres with Vitess horizontal sharding and non-blocking DDL

 Best for Latency